sandeshinsights/Linear-Regression-Model-for-Laptop-Price-Prediction/README.md

 ## How to Run

-1. Install dependencies: `pip install pandas numpy matplotlib seaborn scikit-learn xgboost`
+1. Install dependencies: `pip install pandas numpy matplotlib seaborn scikit-learn `
 2. Run the code in `Laptop_price_predictor.ipynb`:  Contains the project code.

 ## How to Run

-1. Install dependencies: `pip install pandas numpy matplotlib seaborn scikit-learn xgboost`
+1. Install dependencies: `pip install pandas numpy matplotlib seaborn scikit-learn `
 2. Run the code in `Laptop_price_predictor.ipynb`.